Complete with cheerful, coastal interiors and uplifting scenery, this cosy two-bedroom cottage is ideally placed for seaside exploring.

-Where rolling farmland gives way to dramatic views of the Northumberland coast and the evening twinkle of Inner Farne lighthouse in the distance
+Here, rolling farmland gives way to far reaching views of Inner Farne’s lighthouse, which twinkles romantically in the distance at night

 Access porch with hanging rail.